allanrolli/desafiobossa/README.md

 ## :information_source: How To Use

-First you have to create an account in [MongoDB](https://www.mongodb.com/), after logged, create a free cluster, click in Collections and Create Database with the collection users, create the first user with name, email and password.
-Now you can login in application.
 To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v12.17](https://nodejs.org/en/) or higher + [Npm v6.10.2](https://www.npmjs.com/get-npm) or higher installed on your computer.
 From your command line:

 ```bash